Kathie Browne: Career

 In 1975 Browne co-starred in the Kolchak: The Night Stalker episode "Sentry", in which her husband, Darren McGavin, starred.
 She played Chicago P.D.
 Lieutenant Irene Lamont.

 Personal life

 As Jacqueline Sue Browne she married actor-producer Sherwood Price on November 22, 1953, at the Chapman Park Hotel in Los Angeles.
 She later married actor Darren McGavin in December 1969.
 The marriage ended with her death in 2003.

 Death

-A breast cancer survivor, Browne died of natural causes on April 8, 2003, in Beverly Hills, California.
-She was 72.
-She is buried as Kathie Browne-McGavin at Forest Lawn Memorial Park (Hollywood Hills) in Los Angeles County, California.
-McGavin, to whom she was married for 34 years, died on February 25, 2006, in Los Angeles, California.
-He was 83.
-Darren McGavin is interred at the Hollywood Forever Cemetery just six miles away.
+A breast cancer survivor, Browne died of natural causes on April 8, 2003, in Beverly Hills, California, at age 72.
+She is buried as Kathie Browne-McGavin at Forest Lawn Memorial Park (Hollywood Hills).
+McGavin, to whom she was married for 34 years, died in 2006 and was interred six miles away.